-Living with Bipolar Disorder: Deconstructing the Myths That Act as Barriers to Treatment
+Myths About Bipolar Disorder: Deconstructing the Barriers to Treatment

 For days on end, you feel a pervasive sense of hopelessness, one that makes it hard for you to see any positivity in the life you’re in.
 All of a sudden, things seem to be looking up—a renewed sense of energy makes you feel on top of the world.
 You start making a list of all of the things that you’re going to accomplish, a list that gets longer and longer—until you start feeling unfocused, irritable, and unstable.
 If you live with bipolar disorder, this is a story that likely hits close to home.